 Generally speaking, “Probate” refers to a Judicial proceeding in which a Court supervises the administration of the estate of a deceased individual.
 Such administration can be very limited or can be very closely managed by the Court.

 Frequently individuals planning their estates want to plan to try to avoid probate all together.
 Depending on the nature of their estate, and the planning tools that they utilize, this is a possibility.
-Probate is most often required when a person passes away owning assets which are held by a third party or in which ownership is determined by a document, such as a car or property title.
+In Texas, Probate is most often required when a person passes away owning assets which are held by a third party or in which ownership is determined by a document, such as a car or property title.
 A third party, such as a bank or brokerage house, will not release property upon the death of a their customer unless there is a probate of the customer’s estate or there is some other procedure in place which allows them to turn property or funds over to the person entitled to them.

 The key to avoiding probate is to analysis the assets of the person which to avoid probate and determine how all of the property owned can legally be conveyed to the person they desire to have it upon their death.

 One of the most common means of avoiding Probate is to create a Living Trust, sometimes referred to as a Family Trust.
 A trust is a legal entity which can own and convey property, just like a person.
-An individual can avoid probate, therefore, by transferring the ownership of all of their property to the trust.
+In Texas, an individual can avoid probate, therefore, by transferring the ownership of all of their property to the trust.
 The person creates the terms of the trust and can be both the trustee and the beneficiary.
 When the person passes away, the property in the trust can remain in the trust for the benefit of designated beneficiaries or can be distributed as desired by the creator of the trust.